Biblical Archaeology ( Free PDF )

 Although biblical archaeologists began excavating the Holy Land more than a century ago (with the Bible in one hand and the Bible in the other), big questions remain.

 Most biblical archaeologists do not attempt to prove or disprove the contents of the Hebrew Bible or the New Testament through excavations.
 Instead, they study the culture of the country and the times mentioned in the Bible, as well as the people, places, and events mentioned in those ancient texts, to experience and reconstruct the culture and history of the region.
-This is especially evident in the excavations of the New Testament; Excavations of cities such as Caesarea, Capernaum and Sephora’s shed light on the social, religious and geographical conditions before, during and after the time of Jesus.
-However, Biblical archeology has generally uncovered valuable information that can be associated with stories in the Hebrew Bible rather than the New Testament.
+This is especially evident in the excavations of the New Testament; excavations of cities such as Caesarea, Capernaum, and Sephora’s shed light on the social, religious, and geographical conditions before, during, and after the time of Jesus.
+However, biblical archaeology has generally uncovered valuable information that can be associated with stories in the Hebrew Bible rather than the New Testament.
 There are many reasons for this difference.
 The events described in the Hebrew Bible took place over a much longer period of time than those described in the New Testament, centuries rather than nearly two hundred years.
 Moreover, the stories and events described in the Hebrew Bible took place over a period of years, much larger than the New Testament.
 While the Middle East and North Africa all offer interpretations of the Hebrew stories, early Christian drama took place mainly in Syria-Palestine and, to a lesser extent, in Greece and Italy.

 Download For Free in PDF Format